mariolukas/FabScanPi-Server/docs/hardware.md

 ![drawing_400](images/fabscanpihat.png)

 <<<<<<< HEAD
-# How to Asselmble the FabScanPi HAT
+# How to assemble the FabScanPi HAT

 **Materials & Tools**